Updated by the Progyny Clinical Team — December 2025.

 1. Medicine to support implantation

-When your uterine lining is thick enough, usually around 1 to 2 weeks after starting estradiol in a medicated transfer cycle, you will begin progesterone.
-Progesterone can be given as a vaginal suppository, intramuscular injection, or both.
+When your uterine lining is thick enough, usually around 1 to 2 weeks after starting estradiol in a medicated transfer cycle, you will begin receiving progesterone.
+Progesterone can be given as an injection, a vaginal suppository, or both.
 Examples include progesterone in oil, Endometrin, Crinone, and Prometrium.

-The transfer usually happens three to six days later.
-If you become pregnant after the transfer, you may continue progesterone for eight to twelve weeks of pregnancy.
-Your doctor will guide the plan based on your history.
+The transfer usually happens 3 to 6 days after you start progesterone.
+If you become pregnant after the transfer, you may continue progesterone for the first 8 to 12 weeks of pregnancy.
+Your provider will guide the plan based on your history.

 Some clinics also prescribe an antibiotic to lower the risk of infection after transfer, such as doxycycline or clindamycin.